evan-mason/drafter/README.md

 follow https://app.pluralsight.com/course-player?clipId=911d1a47-1a19-4bee-90d7-050594ca2e74 as close as possible and look at event viewer logs whenever possible.

 use the SQL string when publishing

+for presenter videos to function.
+We have to use https://simplewebserver.org/ set to host a folder of videos, with the videos being at the root directory.
+Hosted at :8088